speakeztech/mlir-tutorial/docs/tutorials/11-lowering-through-llvm.md

 5. **Reorder passes**
 6. **Repeat until successful**

 This feels ad-hoc because it is.
-The alternative—planning the perfect pipeline from the start—requires encyclopedic knowledge of hundreds of passes and their interactions.
+The alternative, planning the perfect pipeline from the start, requires encyclopedic knowledge of hundreds of passes and their interactions.

 ### Why Pass Ordering Is Hard